homiesdillons-lgtm/DGD/README.md

 #cloud data

 The Sentinel-5P satellite, launched by the European Space Agency (ESA) on 13 October 2017, is equipped with the TROPOMI for monitoring atmospheric gases and aerosols.
 Sentinel-5P cloud physical products are available in near real time (NRTI) and offline (OFFL) modes.
 The OFFL cloud physical products are typically released with a post-processing latency ranging from several hours to a few days.
 Compared with NRTI, the OFFL Level 3 cloud products undergo more comprehensive calibration and quality assurance procedures.
-Therefore, cloud physical variables derived from the OFFL Level-3 product were used as dynamic downscaling predictors, including CTP, CTH, CBP, CBH, CLF, and COD.
-The Level‑3 products are gridded at a spatial resolution of 1113.2m (~0.01°), which effectively represents the spatial distribution, vertical structure, and optical properties of clouds.

 #topographic data